chathankumar/CSA1751-Artificial-Intelligence/README.md

 Algorithm:

-1.Create an empty board.
+1. Create an empty board.
-2.Try placing a queen in each column of the current row and check if it's safe.
+2. Try placing a queen in each column of the current row and check if it's safe.
-3.Ensure that the current queen placement does not conflict with other queens.
+3. Ensure that the current queen placement does not conflict with other queens.
-4.If placing a queen leads to a solution, move to the next row.
+4. If placing a queen leads to a solution, move to the next row.
 If not, backtrack and try the next position.
-5.Collect and display all valid solutions.
+5. Collect and display all valid solutions.

                            2.Write a python program to solve water jug problem

 Algorithm:

-1.Initialize the BFS queue, visited set, and parent dictionary.
+1. Initialize the BFS queue, visited set, and parent dictionary.
-2.Start BFS by dequeuing the current jug states.
+2. Start BFS by dequeuing the current jug states.
-3.Check if the current state meets the target, and if so, trace the path back to the start.
+3. Check if the current state meets the target, and if so, trace the path back to the start.
-4.Generate all possible moves (fill, empty, transfer water between jugs).
+4. Generate all possible moves (fill, empty, transfer water between jugs).
-5.For each unvisited state, add it to the queue, mark it as visited, and store its parent for path tracing
+5. For each unvisited state, add it to the queue, mark it as visited, and store its parent for path tracing

                              3.Write a python program to solve Cript-Arthimetic problem